duranserkan/DRN-Project/README.md

 6. **docker-compose:** Global docker-compose file that binds Nexus, Sample microservice and their dependencies.

 ## About Management
+### Security Management
+* Security is always your most important requirement.
+* Always be defensive and secure by default
+* Prefer whitelisting over blacklisting.
+Blacklists can be penetrated.
 ### Task Management
 * Always make a Todo List
 * Prioritize tasks - Use your insights or MoSCoW prioritization etc...